 The Murano is only available with a 3.5L DOHC V6 gas engine.
 This more powerful engine can produce 260 horsepower and 240 lb.-ft. of torque that gives it a maximum towing capacity of 1,500 lbs.
 Despite being the heavier vehicle, the Murano is still accelerates quicker than the Rogue thanks to the more capable engine.

 Those anticipating some soft off-roading or wintry conditions will want to consider the intelligent all-wheel drive (AWD) versions of the Rogue/Murano.
 By default, they come with a front wheel drive configuration.

-As you would expect from a smaller vehicle, the Rogue offers superior fuel efficiency, capable of 29 mpg in combined highway and city driving.
+As you would expect from a smaller car, the Rogue offers superior fuel efficiency, capable of 29 mpg in combined highway and city driving.
 However, within the midsize class the Murano offers relatively good fuel efficiency with 24 mpg in combined driving.